7dog123/fluidsynth-lite-plus/README.md

 The original README document can be found in `README.fluidsynth`.

-Compiling on Vita
+Compiling for PSVita
 ===========
 ```
 make -f Makefile.vita install
 ```

-Compiling on Switch
+Compiling for Switch
 ===========
 ```
 make -f Makefile.nx install